oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-bid-strategy-for-your-google-ads/rule.md

 Would you like to get more traffic on your website?
 So here are the two cost-per-click bid strategies you should think about:

 - **Manual CPC Bidding** – Under this strategy, you are setting the actual price on the cost of a click on your ads.
 You will have 100% of control of your ad spend per keyword if you choose this option.
 - **Maximize for Clicks** – If you want to increase clicks/traffic to your website, you should really consider using this automated bidding strategy.
 You'll need to specify a budget to each campaign, so this is good to keep the control of how much you want to spend on your Advertising.
-This can also help with finding best keywords for SEO strategy.​​
+This can also help with finding best keywords for SEO strategy.

 ### 3 – Focusing on impressions with CPC Bidding